Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Zoomed in on the Sphinxes

-As we entered the Luxor Temple, Nermeen explained that, unlike the other places we had visited, the Luxor Temple was not created in honor of any of the Egyptian gods or to honor any of the Egyptian pharaohs.
-She explained that the Luxor Temple was likely where many of the Egyptian pharaohs were crowned.
+As we entered the Luxor Temple, Nermeen explained that, unlike the other places we had visited, the Luxor Temple was not created in honor of a single cult deity or to honor any one pharaoh.
+The Luxor Temple is primarily associated with the rejuvenation of kingship and the Opet Festival, and it likely served as the place where many Egyptian pharaohs were crowned.
 Construction on the Luxor Temple began around 1400 BC and was overseen by multiple pharaohs, including Amenhotep III, Rameses II, and Tutankhamun.

 Entrance to the Luxor Temple